MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/FAME/fame-api.md

 ### Description

 The `principal` entity represents an Azure Active Directory `user` or `application` that has some level of access to an `app`.
-Principal can have different roles that determine which actions they are allowed to perform.
+Principal can have different roles that determine which actions they're allowed to do.
 The currently supported roles are:
-- `Owner` - Owners are allowed to perform all available actions on all entities.
+- `Owner` - Owners are allowed to do all available actions on all entities.
 - `Contributor` - Contributors have similar permissions to owners, except that they aren't allowed to add/update principals.
-- `Reader` - Readers can read information about the various entities, but cannot add/update anything.
+- `Reader` - Readers can read information about the various entities, but can't add/update anything.

 ### Properties
 |Name|Description|Schema|